fraterrisus/walkthroughs/deathlord/index.md

       - [Hell](./walkthrough-3.md#hell): the Deathlord and the Black Orb
       - [Return to the Emperor](./walkthrough-3.md#return-to-the-emperor-kodan) (Kodan)

-## Final Notes
+## Appendices

-Congratulations on defeating *Deathlord*!
-In the following section we'll cover some more supplementary material about the game, including what the data disks look like, some tables and charts, and how to beat the game as quickly as possible.
+Congratulations on defeating *Deathlord!* In the following section we'll cover some more supplementary material about the game, including what the data disks look like and how to beat the game as quickly as possible.

 ### Sample Party

 Here's the party I took through the game.
 To be honest, I actually started with a Ryoshi in the third slot, then swapped him out for a Shizen around level 13.
 You won't even notice, though, because I spent a bunch of time channeling XP into the Shizen to catch up with the rest of the party.
 Kushizu, my Samurai, got level drained in Hell and wound up a level behind everyone else.
-Normally I reload when that happens, but I killed the Deathlord immediately thereafter, so I just rolled with it.
+Normally I reload when that happens, but I killed the Deathlord immediately thereafter, so I just ran with it.

 One additional note: I made liberal use of save-scumming to both guarantee near-max HP gained per level and also to increase several stats with magic pools.
 If you tried to play this game straight, your level 24 characters would not be this strong.